JuliaPerf/PAPI.jl/docs/src/counters.md

     as well as "eyeball" statistics.
 Statistical tests such as a [t-test](https://en.wikipedia.org/wiki/Student%27s_t-test), [wilcoxon](https://en.wikipedia.org/wiki/Wilcoxon_signed-rank_test) can be used.

-    Personally, I'm also wary towards any asymptotical tests putting strong assumptions on the distributions.
+    Personally, I'm also wary towards any asymptotical tests putting strong assumptions on the distributions (such as the t-test).
     For example, performance numbers (even runtime) are not always normal distributed: the process is usually skewed towards one side.
     I tend to use the samples themselves as well as their quantiles.

 ```@docs